crpietschmann/portfolio/_imports/_posts/2006-11-23-64-bit-vista-no-longer-available-on-msdn.markdown

   - /post.aspx?id=14484f1d-f5ed-4dfa-9075-ba3ce729769e
 ---
 <!-- more -->

-<P>Apparently I downloaded the 64-bit version of Vista at a good time.
-They have since removed it from the list&nbsp;in MSDN subscriber downloads.
-I wonder why they removed it?</P>
+Apparently I downloaded the 64-bit version of Vista at a good time.
+They have since removed it from the list in MSDN subscriber downloads.
+I wonder why they removed it?

-<P><STRONG>Update 12/11/2006:</STRONG> I don't know exactly when they put it back up, but Vista x64 is back up on MSDN Downloads.</P>
+<STRONG>Update 12/11/2006:</STRONG> I don't know exactly when they put it back up, but Vista x64 is back up on MSDN Downloads.